 If you are employed, it may be helpful to talk to your human resources department or your line manager, as they may be able to adjust your working environment.
-Under the Equality Act 2010 (Amendment) Regulations 2012, employers must make reasonable adjustments to make sure that workers with disabilities, such as physical or mental health conditions, are not substantially disadvantaged when doing their jobs.
+Under the Equality Act 2010, employers must make reasonable adjustments to make sure workers with disabilities, physical or mental health conditions are not substantially disadvantaged when doing their jobs.
 This applies to all workers, including trainees, apprentices, contract workers and business partners.